Appointments and Walk-ins

 - Resume/Cover Letter: review application materials and learn how to effectively represent education, experience, and skills to potential employers and/or graduate schools

-The Career Center can assist with this process through individual career counseling, which guides you through the process of self-assessment, career exploration, and decision-making so that students can make effective and rewarding career choices.
+Career planning gives students and alumni the opportunity to assess their values, interests, skills, and personal qualities; explore suitable options; set short and long-term goals; identify experiential learning opportunities and develop effective job search skills.
+The Career Center can assist with this process through individual career counseling, which teaches the process of self-assessment, career exploration and decision making so that you can make effective and rewarding career choices.

 The Career Center partners with Interfolio, a web-based credential management service, to provide self-managed 24/7 online access to your account.
 This service provides you and your recommenders the ability to mail or upload documents to your account, and the option of hardcopy or electronic delivery of materials, plus more.
 For more information, go to https://www.strose.edu/credentials